Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - 1582113506 - Event K
 - 1582113506 - Event L

-If we returns this elements the subscribers could think that all ements inside 1582113506 is included.
+If we return this elements the subscribers could think that all elements inside 1582113506 is included.
 But the truth may be that just milliseconds later the

 - 1582113506 - Event M
 - 1582113506 - Event N